 In this section

 The Sleep Clinic is at the Centre for Community Child Health, Royal Children's Hospital.
-Children from infancy through to 18 years of age are evaluated for all types of sleep problems.
+Children from infancy to adolescents under the age of 18 are evaluated for all types of sleep problems.

 The clinic has links to medical and surgical ENT services at RCH and The Melbourne Children's Sleep Unit at Monash Medical Centre.

 Patients are bulk billed for their consultations and therefore will need a referral letter from their local doctor or paediatrician.